wrkzcoin/wrkzcoin/LITESNAPSHOT.md

 Wrkzd --lite --lite-height 4000000
 ```

+`Wrkzd --snapshot-info <file>` prints what a file carries, as JSON, and exits.
+It is the
+quick way to check a copy before spending an import on it.

 **Why it exits rather than carrying straight on.** The import runs after the core has
 loaded, because the genesis block is written in full by that load - raw block, base
 transaction and all - and a snapshot carries none of it.
 Importing before that would leave